chainer/chainer/docs/source/tutorial/word2vec.rst

 * Center word is "dog".
 * Context word is "animal".

-Since there should be more than one Context Word, repeat the following process for each Context Word.
+Since there should be more than one context word, repeat the following process for each context word.

 1. The one-hot vector of "dog" is ``[0 0 1 0 0 0 0 0 0 0]`` and you input it as
-   Center Word.
+   center word.
-2. After that, the third row of embedding matrix :math:`W_H` for Center Word is the word embedding of "dog" :math:`L_H`.
+2. After that, the third row of embedding matrix :math:`W_H` for center word is the word embedding of "dog" :math:`L_H`.
-3. The output layer :math:`L_O` is the result of multiplying the embedding matrix :math:`W_O` for Context Words by the embedding vector of "dog" :math:`L_H`.
+3. The output layer :math:`L_O` is the result of multiplying the embedding matrix :math:`W_O` for context words by the embedding vector of "dog" :math:`L_H`.
 4. In order to limit the value of each element of the output layer, softmax function is applied to the output layer :math:`L_O` to calculate :math:`\text{softmax}(L_O)`.
 Softmax function normalizes scores in the output layer